-He and Lisa had an opportunity to talk to Rebecca about some plans in the future and Chuck was very complimentary of my granddaughter.
+He and Lisa had an opportunity to talk to Rebecca about some plans, and Chuck was very complimentary of my granddaughter.
 I would expect nothing less!

 The evidence is on display.
 Two deviled eggs remain, and I ate them slowly!

 I did NOT do dessert for myself, but I thought of the dessert monsters next door, Vicky and Del, and texted them to make sure they liked Key Lime Pie.
 You can see the answer below!

 I was home by 9:20 PM, at which time I watched a little TV before going nighty-nite.
 Tomorrow starts the tear out of the back wall stucco preparing for the electrical box replacement on Thursday.
 That means I will be incommunicado, except for the cell phone, on Thursday.
 While the power is off, I plan several activities, including running new wires into the attic to change the old 12-2 and 14-2 groundless cables, replacing them with more modern 12-2 and 14-2 Romex; with grounds!